riva del Garda: my personal guide

 The purpose of this series of photo story is to transform the same feeling over to you, when introducing you to a destination with a colorful town, local restaurants, endless sports opportunity, breath-taking landscape, diverse hiking- and mountainbike trails and clear blue water through imagery.

 fAVORITE THINGS ABOUT RIVA DEL GARDA

 Riva del Garda (often also just referred to as Riva) is located at the tip of the Lake Garda.
-Lake Garda is actually a very common holiday destination, but for some reason the most people I have talked to so far are more familiar with the south region of Lake Garda.
+Lake Garda is actually a very common holiday destination, but for some reason the most people I have talked to so far are more familiar with the south region of Lake Garda, where camping more or less dominates.
 However, the main motivation for coming to Riva del Garda is definitely sport (trekking, walking, windsurfing, mountain biking,..), and this is actually very visible when looking at the type of tourists you find here.